MalcolmDahling/MalcolmDahling/README.md

-## Malcolm Dahling
+## Welcome to my GitHub page!
-I'm currently studying to Frontend-Developer at Medieinstitutet!
+I'm currently studying to Frontend-Developer at Medieinstitutet.
 <br>

 ## 📈 Stats and skills: